Seven Reasons to Shop Auto Insurance Regularly

 2) Have you had a birthday since your last renewal?

-It’s no secret, insurance companies use your age (or in California Years of Experience) to determine your auto insurance premiums.
+It’s no secret, that insurance companies use your age (or in California Years of Experience) to determine your auto insurance premiums.
 The typical rule of thumb is that younger drivers pay more than older drivers, but this only holds true until you reach a certain age … then it starts to go back up.
 So, if you’ve recently had a birthday, you may want to see if other auto insurance providers treat your age difference.

 If your current auto insurance company groups age (or experience) differently than their competition, or they have a different rate of decrease, you could find significant savings when you change carriers.